rdadrl/Simplr/README.md

 * Responsiveness
 * Success/Warn/Danger/Info Panels

-At the time being, Simplr has a working prototype but developer considered not to share until beta state is achieved.
+At the time being, Simplr has a working prototype but it is not recommended to use until beta state is achieved.

 ### About Gridr System
 Unlike the most of grid systems out there, Gridr uses a 20 grid system instead of 12.
 This brings an even better positioning to the front ends.